-Capture part or all of your PC screen, add notes, save the snip, or email it right from the Snipping Tool window.
+Capture all or part of your PC screen, add notes, save the snip, or email it from the Snipping Tool window.
 You can capture any of the following types of snips:

 After you capture a snip, it's automatically copied to the Snipping Tool window.
-From there, you can annotate, save, or share the snip.
-The following procedures explain how to use Snipping Tool.
+From there you can annotate, save, or share the snip.
+The following procedures show how to use Snipping Tool.

 Open Snipping Tool

 |For Windows 10||Select the Start button, type snipping tool in the search box on the taskbar, and then select Snipping Tool from the list of results.|